2025 ALA Annual Conference - ACRL Program Proposal FAQ

 What criteria will PDC use to evaluate and select the programs?

-PDC will evaluate whether program submissions meet the following criteria:
+PDC will evaluate program submissions using the ALA rubric.

 Can individuals submit a proposal for an ACRL Annual Conference program?